 After a full review and using the Babbel program for weeks, I can say that Babbel German is well worth it.
 It’s an incredibly fun and fast-moving program that holds your attention, in addition to being effective.

 How much is Babbel German?

-A subscription to Babbel’s German program costs anywhere from $7-$14 per month, depending on which package you opt for.
+A subscription to Babbel’s German program ranges anywhere from $7-$14 per month, depending on which package you opt for.
 Sometimes it can be found for cheaper when on sale.

 How long does it take to learn German with Babbel?

 If you complete one lesson per day, every day, you can expect to start speaking German at an intermediate level of fluency within 4 to 6 months.